Nnanyielugo/nodestack/README.md

 ### CPU

-- Node can't use more than one core
+- Node can't use more than one core, scale by running more instances
-- Nginx is relatively lighweight (resources, throughput of LB in HB?)
+- Nginx as proxy is relatively lighweight on CPU, can be neglected
-- PostGres: high CPU when number of connections goes high
+- Postgres: high CPU usage for indexing, search, aggregation (esp. with high number of connections)
+- Redis: k/v store, not many compute heavy operations

 ### Memory

 - Node: depends on workload, generally tends to be relatively lightweight
-- Database: PostGres is more of a CPU heavy workload,
+- Postgres is relatively light on mem, likely to run out of CPU first
+- Redis = in memory DB, might need a lot of memory based on workload

 ### Scaling